 Rock Chalk, Jayhawk » Read the full recap

-Congratulations to the University of Kansas for winning first place in this year's Virtual Case Study Competition.
+Congratulations to the University of Kansas for winning first place in the 2020 Virtual Case Study Competition.
 The Jayhawk team of Ashley Unmacht (Team Leader), Courtney Mathena, Ginger McBride, and Kate Schmit earned the school its first ever VCS title.

 In second place was the team from the University of North Carolina at Greensboro consisting of Emily Brown (Team Leader), Carolina Forrest, Nick Vitalone, and Hannah Wiebke.